interlay/interlay.github.io/docs/vault/overview.md

 To protect against short and long term exchange rate fluctuations, Vaults are **instructed to keep their collateralization rate up to date**.
 This can be achieved in 2 ways:

-- **PolkaBTC Redeem**: if users redeem with the Vault, the collateralization ration increases.
-The Vault can also maintain a PolkaBTC reserve and execute self-redeems for quick rebalancing
+- **interBTC Redeem**: if users redeem with the Vault, the collateralization ration increases.
+The Vault can also maintain a interBTC reserve and execute self-redeems for quick rebalancing
 - **Increase Collateral**: alternatively, the Vault can also add more collateral to the system.

 #### Thresholds and Balancing Mechanisms

-The PolkaBTC bridge introduces multiple thresholds with different actions to ensure Vaults never drop below 100% collateralization:
+The interBTC bridge introduces multiple thresholds with different actions to ensure Vaults never drop below 100% collateralization:

 **Secure Collateral**: